jethome-ru/zigbee-firmware/README.md

-# Firmare for Zigbee devices
+# Firmware for Zigbee devices

 Firmware for devices based on TI, Silabs and NXP chips.